TIGRLab/TIGRLab_cookiecutter/README.md

 Cookiecutter is a way to create the directory structure and even some automatic documentation for a project.
 We created this to help structure our projects in a consistent, reproducible manner that other lab members can interpret easily.

 If you are setting up an analysis project in the lab (or remoting in), you can `module load cookiecutter`.
 Then, simply navigate to your scratch/ or projects/ and type in `cookiecutter $tigrlab_default_template` to get started.
 This will create a cookiecutter template in your current working directory.

 Here is an example of responding to the prompts.

 ```
 full_name [Tigrlab User]: Gabrielle Herman
-email [email@gmail.com]: fakeemail@domain.com
+email [email@domain.com]: fakeemail@domain.com
-project_name [My Analysis Project]: Creating a Sample Project
+project_title [My Analysis Project]: Creating a Sample Project
 short_description [Analysing TIGR roar waveforms]: This project aims to create a sample cookiecutter.
 project_folder_name [my_repo_and_folder]: tigr_sample_proj
 github_username [tigr_usr]: gabiherman